top of page

 And it wasn’t uncommon for me to miss flights (and act all salty because sometimes the plane would still be at the gate with the boarding gate closed — the worst!).

-Early check-in is a simple process that can be a huge time-saver when you arrive at the airport.
-For one, if you don’t have luggage to check, you can head straight to the security gate.
-If you do have luggage, you can normally go straight to the “baggage drop-off” lane.
+Early check-in is a simple process that can be a huge time-saver at the airport.
+For one, if you are traveling without baggage to check, you can proceed directly to the security gate.
+Otherwise, you can usually print your bag tag(s) at an airport kiosk, tag your baggage and then take your baggage to the designated "baggage drop-off" counter or area.

-Early check-in normally allows you to avoid the general check-in line altogether!
+Early check-in typically allows you to avoid the general check-in line altogether!

-Another major benefit of early check-in is that some airlines will provide a checklist of sorts to make sure you have the necessary documents to travel to your specific destination.
-For example, some countries require certain verifications (e.g., of immunizations) or documentation, such as evidence of a return ticket.
-The early check-in process can increase the opportunity for such information to be flagged for you, so that there are no surprises when you arrive at the airport that could potentially cause you to miss your flight.
+Another major benefit of early check-in is that certain airlines may offer a checklist of sorts to ensure you have completed all the required steps and have the necessary documents for your travel destination.
+For instance, some countries mandate specific online verifications, proof of medical immunizations, or documentation, such as proof of a return ticket.
+The early check-in process can help flag any missing information beforehand, reducing the chances of unexpected issues at the airport that could potentially lead to missing your flight.

 Hack 2: TSA PreCheck